30 years of Experience

 The English Labradoodle

-The first generation cross between a Labrador and a Poodle is known as an F1 English Labradoodle or F1 Labradoodle Origin.
-These dogs have very little consistency in coat type and vary greatly from high shedders to low shedders.
+The first generation cross between a Labrador and a Poodle is known as an F1 (Hybrid) English Labradoodle or F1 Labradoodle Origin.
+These dogs have very little consistency in coat type and vary greatly in one litter from high shedders to low shedders.
 Because of the inconsistency of the coat, you never really know what you are going to end up with.

 The temperament is usually extremely good, but you can have some puppies in one litter taking after the Labrador (Retrievers/Soft Mouthed) and some taking after the Poodle (Intelligent/Love training) and sometimes a mix of the two (delightful).